 Financial transactions are one potential way to use smart contracts.
 Smart derivatives contracts could be coded so that payment, clearing, and settlement occur automatically in a decentralized manner, without the need for a third-party intermediary, such as an exchange or clearinghouse.
 For example, a smart derivatives contract could be pre-programed with all contractual terms (i.e., quality, quantity, delivery) except for the price, which could be determined algorithmically from market data fed through an oracle.
 Margin could be automatically transferred upon margin calls and the contract could terminate itself in the event of a counterparty default.
 The blockchain would perform the recordkeeping, auditing, and custodial functions traditionally performed by intermediaries, resulting in transactional cost savings for the contracting parties.

 With financial technology startups continuing to develop smart contracts for financial transactions, securities and derivatives regulators will ultimately need to formulate an approach for regulating their use.
 Several regulators have already signaled their intention to examine the use of blockchain technology in the financial sector.

 Smart contracts are potentially attractive to regulators, since they increase transaction security and reduce the risk of manipulation.
 But prudent observers note that their implementation may raise difficult legal and compliance challenges.

-Find out more about the potential uses of smart contracts in financial transactions by contacting any of the authors.
+Find out more about the potential uses of smart contracts in financial transactions by contacting your regular DLA Piper lawyer.

 Houman B. Shadab, Written Statement to the Commodity Futures Trading Commission Global Markets Advisory Committee: Regulating Bitcoin and Block Chain Derivatives (Oct.
 9, 2014), available here.